yusronarif/ci-orm/README.md

 ```

 ### Selecting Specific Columns
-By default Elegant will generate a `SELECT *` query for all examples above.
+By default Rabbit will generate a `SELECT *` query for all examples above.
 If you think this is a bad practice, you can select only specific columns you need in several ways:

 ```php
 User::all( array('id', 'username') );